0xCardiE/memento/backend/README.md

 1. **Event Listening**: The service monitors the smart contract for `MementoRequested` events
 2. **AI Generation**: When a new event is detected, it generates an image using the provided AI prompt
-3. **SWARM Storage**: The generated image is stored on the SWARM network
+3. **SWARM Storage**: The generated image is stored on the SWARM network using the optimized batch ID
 4. **NFT Update**: The NFT URI is updated with the final bzz.link URL

 ## Process Flow